jrroosevelt/VS2PCG/Card clarifications A-L.md

 Q: Scenario: I have two face-up exhausted characters on the same affiliation, but one is Frozen.
 Can I still play Brotherhood to ready one of the two characters?

+A: You can choose a character or characters who are frozen during your turn.
+They will not ready.
+If you choose one frozen and one exhausted character, only the exhausted character will ready not the one that is frozen.

+^Source:

 # Bruce Banner
 ## [Bruce Banner](http://vs.tcgbrowser.com/images/cards/big/mcu1-003.jpg) (and the Hulk) (MC)